 - Select the model you want to connect to Correlated

-- Select the object type you want to sync to.
-Accounts must be identified with the same Account ID that you are using to identify Accounts in other data sources.
-Users must be identified with the same User ID that you are using to identify Users in other data sources.
+- Accounts must be identified with the same Account ID that you are using to identify Accounts in other data sources

-- Continue to follow the prompts in Hightouch until you hit "How should records between query results and destinations be matched?".
+- Continue to follow the prompts in Hightouch until you hit "How should records between query results and records in Correlated be matched?"
 At this point, you'll be prompted to select your Account IDs or User IDs depending on which object type you are trying to sync to.

 Dimensions describe who the customers are - for example, how many seats they have, what region they are based in, how many employees they have, etc.